dwmetz/CyberPipe/README.md

 - - Subdir 2: ”KAPE” – directory (copied from local install)
 - Creates a local directory on asset
 - Copies the Memory exe files to local directory
-- Captures memory with Winpmem
+- Captures memory with Magnet Ram Capture
 - When complete, ZIPs the memory image
 - Renames the zip file based on hostname
 - Documents the OS Build Info (no need to determine profile for Volatility)